Trikke76/Zabbix-Book/docs/01-Getting started with Zabbix.md

 ^* leontp1.office.panq.nl        1  10   377   904  +6806ns[ +171us] +/- 2336us
 ```

-Here we see that we are using a bunch of ntp servers that are not in our own country so we better swicht to some timeservers in our local country or if we have a timeserver in our company we could use this one.
-We can find some local timeservers here : https://www.ntppool.org/
+Here we can see that we are using a bunch of ntp servers that are not in our own country so we better swicht to some timeservers in our local country or if we have a timeserver in our company we could use this one.
+We can find some local timeservers here : [https://www.ntppool.org/](https://www.ntpool.org)

 To change this we have to edit our config file "/etc/chrony.conf" and replace the existing ntp server with our local one